JLcarrer/game_of_life/README.md

 # game_of_life
-Simple game of life implementation in Rust and winit
+Simple game of life implementation in Rust using winit (from 2021)